 In the US, the most common regulatory standards include Environmental Protection Agency (EPA) regulations.
 These are standards that regulate the storage, use, and disposal of hazardous waste products, including those produced by R&D labs.
 Another is Occupational Safety and Health Administration (OSHA) Regulations: These regulations cover the management of chemical hazards, as well as other workplace safety issues.

-For organizations that operate across the borders they will have their own regional specific standards to comply with, some examples include Europe is in alignment with the European Commission’s REACH (registration, evaluation, authorization, and restriction of chemicals) and the European Union’s CLP Legislation through the European Chemicals Agency.
+Organizations that operate across borders will have their own regional-specific standards to comply with.
+Some examples include Europe’s alignment with the European Commission’s REACH (registration, evaluation, authorization, and restriction of chemicals) and the European Union’s CLP Legislation through the European Chemicals Agency.
 Korea has Korean REACH (K-REACH) through the Ministry of Environment.
 The list goes on with different countries around the world.

 The list and requirements for R&D labs can be robust, but it’s always important to remember regulations are there for a reason.